Some months before leaving my house in order to travel I had written about the trip:

 “ I call it a fast forward slow motion trip ” – It’s true!

-I can ride 250 km in one day, 601 km in 3 days in a row, and 1800 km in 2 weeks, and at the same time I can spend 4 months and 1 week in only one country: Peru!
+I can ride 250 km in one day, 601 km in 3 days in a row, and 1800 km in 2 weeks, and at the same time I can spend 3 months in only one country: Peru!

 Iquitos was the first place I stayed for a long time in Peru.
 I spent one month there.
 Why?
 Because it was my birthday!
 And by that I mean my travel birthday.
 1 year on the road..
 I wanted to make a video summing up all the beautiful moments.
 And I wanted it small.. not 30 minutes… I was very lucky that my friend George from Athens had already done a first scan+edit but I also needed myself to see literally hundreds of videos from my first year, and after drinking enormous amounts of coffee, to end up with this.

 One of the things I enjoyed the most in Iquitos was the Sunday nights out.
 I was walking with friends or alone and it was really a very pleasant thing to do..
 Enjoying a nice drink of aloe vera, called emoliente, and watching all of these beautiful stuff.